carlosdavila91/santboi/README.md

 ---|---|---|---|---|---|---|---
 134| 131| 109| 106| 98| 86| 79| 71

 The most frequent orientations are the four main cardinal points.
-In terms of Bioclimatic Architectonic criteria, the best ones in this case are SE, SW and S
+In terms of Bioclimatic Architectonic criteria, the best ones in this case are SE, SW and S.

 ### Number of dwellings